A joint bank account is just like any other bank account – the only difference is that it can be opened in more than one person's name.

 No, couples can take out a joint account whether they are married or not.
 You could also open an account with a friend or relative.

-Yes, most banks allow you to open a joint account with someone who does not live with you.
+Yes, most banks let you open a joint bank account with someone who does not live with you.